ChrisHastieIW/Frosty-Friday/README.md

-# Frosty-Friday
+# Frosty Friday

-My  set of solutions to the weekly Frosty Friday set of Snowflake challenges
+This is my repository of solutions for the weekly [Frosty Friday](https://frostyfriday.org/) set of Snowflake challenges.